-The pair's new single, from Shakira's forthcoming album, is off to a fast start at pop and Latin pop radio after its first day of release
+The pair's new single, from Shakira's forthcoming album, is off to a fast start at top 40 and Latin pop radio after its first day of release.

 Shakira's new single, "Can't Remember to Forget You," featuring Rihanna, has received a warm welcome at radio following its release yesterday (Jan.
 13).

-After its first day of availability, the lead track from Shakira's first RCA Records album, due March 25 (her first English-language set since 2009's "She Wolf"), has vaulted into the top 20 of the Nielsen BDS-based Pop Songs and Latin Pop Songs building charts.
-Airplay has been boosted by hourly plays yesterday on participating Clear Channel Media + Entertainment-owned English-language pop stations.
+After its first day of availability, the lead track from Shakira's first RCA Records album, due March 25 (her first English-language set since 2009's "She Wolf"), has vaulted into the top 20 of the Nielsen BDS-based Mainstream Top 40 and Latin Pop Airplay building charts.
+Airplay has been boosted by hourly plays yesterday on participating Clear Channel Media + Entertainment-owned English-language top 40 stations.
 The song received 1,172 first-day plays on 143 U.S. stations, amounting to 11 million all-format audience impressions.

 Radio programmers say that, while it's too early to forecast the song's long-term fortunes, early returns are encouraging for the reggae-tinged "Remember."

-"When I heard that Shakira would be collaborating with Rihanna on her new single, I couldn't wait to hear it," says Clear Channel-owned WHTZ (Z100) New York program director Sharon Dastur.
+"When I heard that Shakira would be collaborating with Rihanna on her new single, I couldn't wait to hear it," says Sharon Dastur, PD of Clear Channel-owned pop cornerstone WHTZ (Z100) New York.
 "After I first heard it, it exceeded my expectations in a great way.
 Their voices sound wonderful together."
 Z100 played the song 16 times yesterday.

 "Listener reaction on the phones and our social media has been great.
 Shakira is back."